The Toxic Avenger (2023 film): Plot

-J. J. visits Winston's home and meets Wade, but The Killer Nutz kidnap Wade and shoot J. J. in the stomach.
-Winston arrives in time to heal J. J. with his toxic blood, and later confronts The Killer Nutz at a concert, killing the band but not before revealing the true circumstances of his mutation.
-Winston and J.J. manage to subdue the last surviving band member, who is also a victim of BTH chemical waste with a mutated, bean-sized head.
-They raid Bob's compound for Wade but are captured.
-Winston is subjected to brutal blood extraction to develop a serum to give Bob similar power.
+The Killer Nutz shoot J.J. in the stomach while kidnapping Wade.
+Winston heals her with his toxic blood and confronts The Killer Nutz at a concert, killing most of them.
+Winston and J.J. subdue the last surviving band member, who is also a victim of BTH chemical waste with a mutated, bean-sized head.
+They're captured in a raid on Bob's compound trying to rescue Wade and Winston is subjected to painful blood extraction to develop a serum to give Bob similar power.

-Thad Barkabus demands his investment back after Winston's outburst causes the Mayor to withdraw support from BTH, devaluing its stock.
-Desperate, Bob drinks the untested serum, killing Thad and his men.
-Kissy, captivated by Bob's mutated form, drinks the remaining serum and mutates herself.
-Bob then feels sick, a side effect of the imperfect serum.
-Fritz, disgusted, considers quitting, but Kissy attacks him as her mind deteriorates.
-Winston and J. J. escape, but a gunfight ensues, ending with an explosion that destroys Wade's shed.
-Bob fights Winston, but Wade persuades Winston not to kill him.
-In a final struggle, Winston throws Bob into a car engine, and J. J. shreds him.
-Mutated Kissy attacks but is defeated and exploded by Winston.
+Thad Barkabus demands his investment returned when the Mayor withdraws support from BTH.
+Bob drinks the untested serum, killing Thad and his men.
+Kissy, captivated by Bob's mutated form, drinks the remaining serum, mutates herself and attacks Fritz.
+Bob fights Winston as he tries to escape with J.J. and Bob is defeated.
+The mutated Kissy impales Winston and damages Fritz's throat, before she is defeated in turn by Winston.

 Winston wakes in the hospital, hailed as a hero, his mutation curing his disease.
-Bob's crimes are exposed, saving Wade, J.J., and Fritz, though Fritz is arrested.
+Bob's crimes are exposed, Wade and J.J. are exonerated, and Fritz is arrested.
 The townspeople celebrate Winston, and he embraces Wade, affirming their bond as father and son.

-In a post-credits scene, it is revealed that Kissy survived but is severely burned, while Winston teaches Wade how to make a grilled cheese sandwich.
+In a post-credits scene, it is revealed that Kissy survived but is severely burned, while Winston breaks the fourth wall to teach the audience how to make a grilled cheese sandwich.